Table of Contents

 Prolactin is the most vital hormone, which controls reproductive health.
 This hormone is produced and secreted in the front portion of the pituitary gland present in the brain and is found in both males and females.
-Other than the pituitary gland, Prolactin hormone is also secreted by immune cells, skin, adipose tissue, breasts, and uterus.
+Other than the pituitary gland, the prolactin hormone is also secreted by immune cells, skin, adipose tissue, breasts, and the uterus.

 Prolactin is released by the respective glands when a newborn baby suckles the mother’s breast, causing the production of milk.

-Prolactin hormone is mainly involved in differentiating the cells that perform their own specific functions.
+The prolactin hormone is mainly involved in differentiating the cells that perform their own specific functions.
 This is a specialized hormone, which is mainly produced when the body is exposed to high levels of the cortisol hormone for a longer period of time.
-The Prolactin hormone plays a vital role in stimulating the alveoli, which is responsible for producing milk after the baby’s birth.
+The prolactin hormone plays a vital role in stimulating the mammary alveoli, which are responsible for producing milk after the baby’s birth.

 Refer more: Parturition – Childbirth

 Prolactin is the only specialized hormone, which promotes lactation in mammals and is responsible for a number of other functions and systems.

 Listed below are a few of them: